Skip to content

 The Major Oak is a large English oak (Quercus robur) near the village of Edwinstowe in the midst of Sherwood Forest, Nottinghamshire, England.

 The Major Oak is a large English oak (Quercus robur) near the village of Edwinstowe in the midst of Sherwood Forest, Nottinghamshire, England.
-According to local folklore, it was Robin Hood‘s shelter where he and his merry men slept.
-It weighs an estimated 23 tons, has a girth of 33 feet (10 metres), a canopy of 92 feet (28 metres), and is about 800–1000 years old.[1]
-In a 2002 survey, it was voted “Britain’s favourite tree”.
+According to local folklore, Robin Hood’s shelter was where he and his merry men slept.
+It weighs an estimated 23 tons, has a girth of 33 feet (10 meters), a canopy of 92 feet (28 meters), and is about 800–1000 years old.
+In a 2002 survey, it was voted “Britain’s favorite tree.”
 The Major Oak may be several trees that fused together as saplings.

 10 Oldest Trees in the World

-So what countries and what tree species are the title holders of “the oldest trees in the world?”
+So what countries and tree species are the title holders of “the oldest trees in the world?”
 It’s hard to believe that there is a tree that’s almost 5,000 years old and still growing!
 Read on!

-Image: The Methuselah in Eastern California, USA .
+Image: The Methuselah in Eastern California, USA.
 Credit Mother Nature Network

 2. arv-e Abarqu, also called the “Zoroastrian Sarv,” is a cypress tree in Yazd province, Iran.
 The tree is estimated to be at least 4,000 years old